品番

 ├── home │ ├── editors │ ├── profiles │ ├── services │ ├── software │ ├── terminal │ ├── default.nix │ └── specialization.nix ├── hosts │ ├── aesthetic │ └── default.nix ├── lib │ ├── theme │ ├── default.nix │ └── repl.nix ├── modules │ ├── theme │ └── default.nix ├── pkgs │ ├── biome │ ├── repl │ ├── wezterm │ └── default.nix ├── system │ ├── core │ ├── hardware │ ├── network │ ├── nix │ ├── programs │ ├── services │ └── default.nix ├── .envrc ├── flake.lock └── flake.nix

-2. Home Directory (home/
+2. Home Directory (home/)

-directory manages user-specific configurations using Home Manager:
+The home/ directory manages user-specific configurations using Home Manager:

 Home